-With respect to subsidence impacts; in addition to the annual subsidence reports required by ML conditions, subsidence prediction and modelling studies have been undertaken for all panel series.
+With respect to subsidence impacts; in addition to annual subsidence and reports and inspections required by various ML and EA conditions, subsidence prediction and modelling studies have been undertaken for all panel series.
 In relation to the 500-series panels, Seedsman Geotechnics and Gordon Geotechniques have completed studies between 2002 and 2022 (refer Section 8).